-&lt;sup>2\These projections do not account for the at-sea set-aside Option 2 of 300 mt due to time constraints; those will be added prior to the June 2024 Council meeting.
+^{2}These projections do not account for the at-sea set-aside Option 2 of 300 mt due to time constraints; those will be added prior to the June 2024 Council meeting.
 Projected bycatch in the shoreside whiting fishery makes up only 5 percent of total 2025-26 IFQ catch projections.

-&lt;sup>3 Shoreside whiting was excluded, because widow rockfish is considered incidental catch in this fishery and therefore generally fetches a much lower price per pound than in the midwater rockfish and bottom trawl fisheries.
+3 Shoreside whiting was excluded, because widow rockfish is considered incidental catch in this fishery and therefore generally fetches a much lower price per pound than in the midwater rockfish and bottom trawl fisheries.
+Projected bycatch in the shoreside whiting fishery makes up only 5 percent of total 2025-26 IFQ catch projections.